If there is a lesson to be learned from 2020, it's that things change. And they can change quickly.

 7. Are there warning signs?

-It is vitally important that you select a customs broker who can handle your customs business efficiently and accurately, because a good broker is an invaluable partner.
-By working closely with the broker on classification and valuation issues, you can minimize entry errors and enhance compliance.
-The wrong partner, however, can cost you with delayed clearances, errors on entries, and even fines.
+It is vitally important that you select a customs broker and freight forwarder who can handle your import-export business efficiently and accurately, because good brokers and forwarders are an invaluable partner.
+By working closely with your broker and forwarder, you can minimize errors and enhance compliance.
+The wrong partner, however, can cause delays, errors and penalties.